UsabilityDynamics/lib-asset/readme.md

 ## Concepts

- - Typically only one require.js <script> tag is expected per HTML page, but multiple may be supported in the future.
+ - Typically only one requires.js tag is expected per HTML page, but multiple may be supported in the future.

 ## Size